Health Protection (Coronavirus, Wearing of Face Coverings) (England) Regulations 2021

 The Health Protection (Coronavirus, Wearing of Face Coverings) (England) Regulations 2021 (SI 2021/1340) is a statutory instrument (SI) made by the Secretary of State for Health and Social Care in response to the Omicron variant during the COVID-19 pandemic.
-Subject to some exceptions, it required members of the public in England to wear a face covering on public transport and in most indoor shops between 30 November 2021 and 26 January 2022.
 The regulations were similar to previous face covering regulations that had been revoked in July 2021.
+Subject to some exceptions, they required members of the public in England to wear a face covering on public transport and in most indoor shops between 30 November 2021 and 26 January 2022.

 Legal basis

-The regulations were introduced by way of a Statutory Instrument made by the Secretary of State for Health and Social Care using emergency powers available under the Public Health (Control of Disease) Act 1984.
-The regulations themselves state the legal basis for using such powers, namely "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England"; the restrictions are said to be "proportionate to what they seek to achieve, which is a public health response to the threat."
+The regulations were introduced by way of a statutory instrument made by the Secretary of State for Health and Social Care using emergency powers available under the Public Health (Control of Disease) Act 1984.
+The regulations themselves stated the legal basis for using such powers, namely "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England"; the restrictions were said to be "proportionate to what they seek to achieve, which is a public health response to the threat."

 The regulations were made and laid before parliament on 29 November 2021, and came into force the next day.
 The Secretary of State used section 45R of the Public Health (Control of Disease) Act 1984 to enact the regulations without prior parliamentary consideration, subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.